-Meanwhile, it seems that one problem of these children is their disability in proper adaptation and flexibility in the environment surrounding conditions, resulting in inefficiency in using applied solutions and not having knowledge of various confrontation techniques with a challenge and desirable reaction (5).
-Educational methods include solutions and increasing cognitive-behavioral play therapy for children.
-This approach combines the cognitivebehavioral therapy model with play therapy to cure children's psychological disorders such as anxiety, phobia, stress, depression, etc. Dobson introduced cognitive-behavioral play therapy as one of the educational techniques of solution skills for the afflicted children to conduct disorder, oppositional defiant disorder, and aggression that can reduce anger in children with impulse control disorder (6).
-Walkup et al. studied afflicted children with anxiety disorder and showed that play disorder with a cognitiveapproach behavioral effectively reduces children's anxiety with and without using the drug (6).
-Sokhodolsky et al. knew play therapy based on a cognitive-behavioral approach was effective on children and teenagers' aggression in a metaanalysis yet referred to its role in increasing children and teenagers' social skills (7).
-Findings of Ghaderi's research on twenty-four 8-11 years old afflicted children to conduct disorder showed a reduction in children's aggression under the interruption of 10cognitive-behavioral play sessions (8).
+Meanwhile, it seems that one problem of these children is their disability in proper adaptation and flexibility in environment and surrounding conditions which its turn can be resulted by inefficiency in using applied solutions and not having knowledge of various confrontation techniques with a challenge and desirable reaction (5).
+Educational methods include solution and increasing cognitive-behavioral play therapy of children.
+This approach follows by combination of cognitive-behavioral therapy model with play therapy to cure psychological disorders as anxiety, all types of phobia, stress, depression, etc. in children.
+Dobson introduced cognitive-behavioral play therapy as one of educational techniques of solution skills for the children conduct afflicted to disorder. oppositional defiant disorder, and aggression that can reduce anger in children with impulse control disorder (6).
+Walkup et al. on a research on an afflicted children group to anxiety disorder showed that play disorder with cognitivebehavioral approach is effective on children anxiety reduction with ad without using drug (7) .
+Sokhodolsky et al. knew play therapy based on cognitive-behavioral approach effective on children and teenagers aggression in a metaanalysis yet referred to its role in increasing children and teenagers social skills (8).
+Findings of Ghaderi research on twenty four 8-11 years old afflicted children to conduct disorder showed reduction in children aggression under the interruption of 10cognitive-behavioral play session (9).

-Hassani et al., in research on ADHD, stated that cognitive-behavioral play therapy reduces anxiety and increases the self-esteem of these children (9).
+Hassani et al. in a research on ADHD stated that cognitive-behavioral play therapy reduces anxiety and increases self-esteem of these children (10).

-Research on disabled children learning dictation showed that cognitive-behavioral play therapy effectively rehabilitates these students' minds and social skills (10,11).
+Salamat et al. in a research on disable children on learning dictation knew using cognitive-behavioral play therapy effective on rehabilitation of mind and social skills of these students (11).

-According to what has been stated about aggression, all its faces among children, and increased aggressive behaviors among pre-elementary and elementary school students (12), using methods such as cognitive-behavioral play therapy to improve infrastructural skills such as solution has been mentioned less such as solutions that are essential and important in its turn with children flexibility.
-What is mainly studied is the effectiveness of play therapy on memory, solution, etc., rather than cognitive flexibility.
-In this regard, the present research aims at the effectiveness of cognitive-behavioral play therapy on the cognitive flexibility of aggressive children.
+According to what have been stated about aggression, all its faces among children, and increasing aggressive behaviors among preelementary and elementary school students (12), using methods such as cognitive-behavioral play therapy to improve infrastructural skills such as solution has been mentioned less such as solutions that are essential and important in its turn with children flexibility.
+Actually, what is mainly studied is the effectiveness of play therapy on memory, solution, etc. rather than cognitive flexibility.
+In this regard, the present research aims on the effectiveness of cognitive-behavioral play therapy on cognitive flexibility of aggressive children.